slimeedude/javascript-3d/README.md

 # javascript-3d

-A 3D renderer written in JavaScript that runs on your browser (for now)
+A 3D renderer written in JavaScript that runs on your browser

 ---